A simple quantum model linked to a theory of decisions: A simple measurement or decision model

 The only property that these variables are required to satisfy, is: If $\theta$ is a conceptual variable, and $f$ is some function on $\Omega_\theta$, then $\xi=f(\theta)$ is also a conceptual variable.

 A conceptual variable is called \emph{accessible} if it is possible to find some accurate value of $\theta$ at some point of time.
-An example of a physical inaccessible variable may be the vector (position, momentum), another may be the full spin vector.
-A decision variable will be inaccessible if it is impossible for the actor to make a decision.
+An example of a physically inaccessible variable may be the two-dimensional vector (position, momentum), another may be the full spin vector of a particle.
+In the simple model for decisions mentioned above, a decision variable is called accessible if it really is possible to carry out the decision connected to this variable.

-A partial ordering among the conceptual variables, and also among the accessible ones, may be defined: Say that the variable $\theta$ is less than the variable $\lambda$ if $\theta=f(\lambda)$ for some function $f$.
+A partial ordering among the conceptual variables, and also among the accessible ones, may be defined: Say that the variable $\theta$ is less than the variable $\lambda$ if $\theta=f(\lambda)$ for some non-invertible function $f$.
 I will assume that, if $\lambda$ is accessible and $\theta$ is less than $\lambda$, then $\theta$ is accessible.

-An essential part of the model is now: Assume that there exists an inaccessible variable $\phi$ such that all accessible variables can be seen as functions of $\phi$.
+An essential part of the model is now: Assume that there in some given context exists an inaccessible variable $\phi$ such that all accessible variables can be seen as functions of $\phi$.
 We can write $\theta=f(\phi)$, where $f=f_\theta$, or simply $\theta=\theta (\phi)$.

 In a physical context, the variable $\phi$ may be rather concrete, say a particle's spin vector.
-The psychological case is a little bit more complicated.
+The psychological case is more complicated.

 In this case one may assume that $\phi$ in contained in the subconsciousness of $B$.
 The actor $B$ himself will not be able to know $\phi$ consciously, but a friend of $B$, knowing some psychology, may guess parts of $\phi$.